 Keep in mind that both types of language are important in order to confidently speak English and connect in conversation with native speakers.

 The problem is that many English textbooks and teachers focus too heavily on transactional language without providing insight into the more culturally specific interactional language.

-In this video and article, I describe the difference between transactional and interactional language, explain why you need to focus more attention on interactional language, and give you suggestions about the language you should start with.
+In this video and article, you’ll learn the difference between transactional and interactional language, find out why you need to focus more attention on interactional language, and get suggestions about the language you should start with.